 Digital drawing offers a high level of convenience and efficiency, which is critical to manga artists who have deadlines to meet and fans to please.
 It allows teams to work remotely or simultaneously.

-It is also preferred for its ability to manage several pages and volumes of manga at once.
-Hand-drawing manga is a sort of organizational challenge to keep the outlines, storyboards, and finished pages separate.
+It is also preferred for its ability to manage several pages and manga volumes simultaneously.
+Hand-drawing manga is an organizational challenge to keep the outlines, storyboards, and finished pages separate.

 Most software has a bookkeeping feature to keep finished pages together and easy to access.